MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 ### [VS Code](#tab/create-database-vscode-aztools)

-To follow these steps, you'll need the [Azure Databases extension][26].
+To follow these steps require the [Azure Databases extension][26] for VS Code.

 **Step 1.** In the **Azure** extension, find the PostgreSQL Server you created, right-click it, and select **Create Database**.